 Looking for more mushroom recipes?
 Give these a try:

-Be sure to sign up for my WEEKLY NEWSLETTER and receive your free copy of my ebook entitled: ENJOY
+Be sure to sign up for my WEEKLY NEWSLETTER and receive your FREE printable.

 Herbed Gnocchi with Mushrooms